kesh-lang/kesh/README.md

 ]

 -- instance
-joe: #person [                                    -- new object that delegates to #person
+joe: #person [                                    -- new collection that delegates to #person
     name: 'Joe'
     age: 27
 ]